| About the Model: HERETICUS IIA Free-lance, Non-release Horizontal Cross

 constant speed running (50 - 100 RPM) and

 some had no trip gear (hence the term non-release).
+A governor was also optional as steam pressure

 and ingress could be controlled manually